-- One single-storey changing pavilion consisting of six team changing rooms each with one toilet/shower area, two club storage areas, one officials' changing area with toilet and wash facilities, and one plant room, all with individual access; - Ancillary works to landscape pavilion area; and - Additional necessary ancillary works in adjacent areas including foul and surface drainage connections to existing sewers at Leisure Centre.
+- One single-storey changing pavilion consisting of six team changing rooms each with one toilet/shower area, two club storage areas, one official's changing area with toilet and wash facilities, and one plant room, all with individual access; - Ancillary landscaping works; and - Additional necessary ancillary works in adjacent areas including foul and surface drainage connections to existing sewers at Leisure Centre.

-The nature and extent of the proposed development is fully outlined in the accompanying drawings and other Part VIII documents.
+The nature and extent of the proposed development is described in the accompanying drawings and other Part VIII documents.
 This AA Screening Report should be read in conjunction with the drawings and other documents.